fgmart/fgmart.github.io/_news/2026-07-10-SIGCSE-V-three-papers-accepted.md

-1. **WiseSpend AI: Engaging K-12 Students in Financial Literacy by Evaluating the Human Role in Training Artificial Intelligence** led by J&eacute;sus Granados and Jos&eacute; Granados.
+1. **WiseSpend AI: Engaging K-12 Students in Financial Literacy by Evaluating the Human Role in Training Artificial Intelligence** led by Jes&uacute;s Granados and Jos&eacute; Granados.

     The brothers were students in my spring [Developing AI Tools for K&#150;12](https://utsa.simplesyllabus.com/en-US/doc/tpmey0q5r) class